 Modern Outdoor Flower Pots and Planters

 Looking to take your garden to the next level with a little modern style?
 It isn’t especially hard to do.
 One of the best ways to go modern is through the use of unique pots and planters.
-You want to go for somewhat minimal looks or looks which are striking to the eye.
+You want to go for somewhat minimal looks or looks that are striking to the eye.

 Here are a few options you may want to consider, each with different aspects to really enhance your outdoor space and turn it into the modern meditative mecca you desire.

-Faccia Garden Planter
+Faccia Contemporary Garden Planter

-Mesa Large Garden Planter
+Sarinac Garden Planter

 One thing which sort of screams modern is size.
 If you’ve got extra large plant pots, you can have some nice, striking plants which will draw plenty of attention.
 Combine that with a bit of minimalism and you’re looking at something sure to turn heads.
-The 30-inch pot can hold small shrubs, young trees or groups of flowers.
+The 25-inch pot can hold small shrubs, young trees, or groups of flowers.
 I could see this being especially impressive with multiple types of flowers in varying colors.
 While this pot is available in multiple colors, each of those colors would stand up well to the brightness of flowers.
 Perhaps some red and blue flowers with some nice grasses would really make this pop.
 Apart from the size, the smooth face and rounded edges truly bring some class and modern style to the table.
 For more on this piece, click here.

-Trough Garden Bench
+M Weave Garden Bench

 Going modern doesn’t have to be difficult.
 You can also match them with a modern water fountain and transform your backyard into an oasis.
 These planters would compliment any type of Buddha Art as well to enhance the Zen in your space.
-There are a many options out there to achieve your goal.
+There are many options out there to achieve your goal.
 The nice thing about the “modern” style is that it isn’t necessarily anything specific.
 As seen in these examples, you can go with curves or straight lines, but minimalism is key.
 You don’t want extravagant designs or anything which might detract from the beauty which you can find within the planter.
 Embracing nature is a modern concept derived from an ancient love of life.